Oak-Digital/animate-css-grid-2/README.md

 The `animate-css-grid` library can easily be used with frameworks like React or Vue.

 Check out the [React example](https://codepen.io/aholachek/pen/mxwvmV) or the [Vue example](https://codepen.io/sustained/pen/Rwbdgob) on Codepen!

+## Roadmap

+- [ ] ability to animate width and height of elements, so text doesn't jump, but slowly becomes smaller or larger
+- [ ] option for animating height (and width) of the grid, so it looks more natural.
+Instead of scaling.